|

 I'm still not quite done yet.
 I decide to experiment with some additional

-more desaturated and upping the blues, while increasing the warm, saturated
+little more desaturated and upping the blues, while increasing the

-colors on the right.
-(I do each of these steps in individual layers,
+warm, saturated colors on the right.
+(I do each of these steps in

-so each change can be tweaked and modified without affecting the other
+individual layers, so each change can be tweaked and modified without

-few more painting adjustments are made: More shading and color on the
+painting adjustments are made: More shading and color on the boy's

 and backlighting on each of the boys' arms.